-How to utilise VDP (Variable Data Print) and VDPA (Automated Variable Data Print) to its full potential.
+How to utilise VDP (Variable Data Print) and VDPA (Variable Data Print Automation) to its full potential.

 Print continues to have a strong and enduring place in the marketing mix – because it works.
 And it provides a very good case-study subject as to why personalisation in any field of marketing is such a powerful motivator.
 Why?
 Because the personalisation of a physical object excites emotion, it stimulates multiple senses and thus improves memory retention, and because it is simply tactile, and therefore more human, than a digital device.